Here’s a sourdough pizza dough that waits on you — and not vice versa

 I was doing it wrong.

-Or rather, I was making it more complicated.
 Every time I made pizza dough or bread, I would feed my sourdough starter (Frampton, if you haven’t already been introduced) 12 to 18 hours in advance, so it would be ready for use in place of yeast.
 This also created an additional step of figuring out what to do with the discard: I started making crumpets and popovers, as well as waffles and pancakes.
 But I was often pressed for time and didn’t appreciate having to cook an extra dish to avoid pouring the discard down the drain.

-A conversation about sourdough starter with Martin Philip, a bread baker with King Arthur Flour, turned me around.
+A conversation about sourdough starter with Martin Philip, a bread baker with King Arthur Baking Co., turned me around.
 Philip mentioned a blog post he wrote about using unfed starter to bake bread — a tip he got from a reader.

 “So I can just throw in my starter with the dough ingredients and walk away?”
 I asked incredulously.
 “You bet,” he said.